What Creative Solutions Can Mediators Facilitate to Resolve Impasses?

 I will meet with each client individually.
 In mediation, it is called a caucus.
 In that meeting, I will discuss their BATNA and WATNA (Best and Worst Alternatives to a Negotiated Agreement).
 We will cover how financial and emotional costs will impact them, their children, their jobs, their peace of mind, etc. Oftentimes, the impasse is not about what the surface is reflecting; it is about underlying issues.
 There may be pride issues, promises made that were broken, or simply the desire for an apology that is causing the impasse.
 If an impasse can be overcome, it will be overcome through communication.

-Jennifer Segura, JD, CDFAProfessional Family Mediator
+Jennifer Segura, Jd, CdfaProfessional Family Mediator

 Utilize Alternative Financial Resources